 (1) Electric current.
 No student may be stimulated by contact with electric current.

 (2) Food services.
-No student who is willing to consume subsistence food or liquid when the food or liquid is customarily served may be denied or subjected to an unreasonable delay in the provision of the food or liquid.
+A student who is willing to consume subsistence food or liquid when the food or liquid is customarily served must not be denied or subjected to an unreasonable delay in the provision of the food or liquid.

 (3)(a) Force and restraint in general.
-No force or restraint which is either unreasonable under the circumstances or deemed to be an unreasonable form of corporal punishment as a matter of state law may be used.
+A district must not use force or restraint which is either unreasonable under the circumstances or deemed to be an unreasonable form of corporal punishment as a matter of state law.
 See RCW 9A.16.100

 (i) Throwing, kicking, burning, or cutting a student.

 (ii) Striking a student with a closed fist.

 (v) Threatening a student with a deadly weapon.